baderj/crackmes/IamLupo's_Humble_Bundle_Challange_2/solution.md

     # OUTPUT:
     # {07,57}  {07,57}

 ## Bytes 28-29: Extra field length (m)

-Bytes 28 and 29 represent the length of the extra field.
+The previous section left us with 4 master key combinations.
+We can eliminate 3 of those by looking at the next block: Bytes 28 and 29 represent the length of the extra field.
 Given the four master key combinations from the previous section we get these potential values of the extra field:

     p = [0x30, 0x45] # Bytes 12-13: file last modification date
     c = [0xb9, 0xcc] # Bytes 12-13 of ciphertxt